Crafting a high converting landing page is not for the faint of heart.

 Essential Element 12: Powerful Call to Action

-The last position is for the most important element of all: the call to action.
+The last thing to create landing pages with high conversion rates is the most important element of all: the call to action.

 No element listed in this article is as important as your call to action.
 After all, this is the element that the rest of the content on the page is designed to drive visitors’ attention to.